wp-plugins/ost-3d-image-cloud/readme.txt

 1. Title of the Tag Cloud.
 2. Number of tags to be displayed.
 3. Height and Width of the widget.
-4. URL of the image per tag
+4. URL of the image per tag.

+For video tutorial : <a href="https://www.youtube.com/watch?v=1bc-a5gsij0&feature=youtu.be">Click here</a>

 If you have any suggestions or feedback, please post it in the following link.